jarviscanada/jarvis_data_eng_JoelAttalla/linux_sql/README.md

 ## *Introduction*
 The sole purpose of the Linux Cluster Monitoring Agent is to provide users with the capabilities to store and analyze system metrics, in order to monitor system performance in an effective manner.
-Through having hardware specifications and resource usage data processed and updated (using various bash scripts to obtain required data from each distinct node and store it into established database found in the main node), this provides the user with the ability to access this data efficiently in order to address any issues directly.
+Through having hardware specifications and resource usage data processed and updated (through using data extracting bash scripts to obtain required data from each distinct node and store it into established database found in the main node), this provides the user with the ability to access this data efficiently in order to address any issues directly.
 All gathered data is stored within a PostgreSQL database, curated to centralize data across numerous of cluster nodes.

-Technologies and softwares used throughout this process include: Google Cloud Platform, Git, VNC Server/Viewer, Linux CentOS 7, PostgreSQL, Docker, IntelliJ IDEA v2021.2.3, Bash Scripts, Crontab, and SQL Queries.
+Technologies and softwares used throughout this process include: Docker, Git, PostgreSQL, IntelliJ IDEA v2021.2.3, Bash Scripts, Crontab, and SQL Queries.
 ****
 ## *Quick Start*
 - Start a PSQL instance using psql_docker.sh.